splunk/public-o11y-docs/infrastructure/metric-pipeline/use-metric-pipeline.rst

 *********************************************************************

 .. meta::
-    :description: Learn how to create a metric ruleset
+    :description: Learn how to create metric rules

-A metric ruleset lets you select one metric to set filtering and aggregation rules.
+For each metric you send to Splunk Observability Cloud, you can create various aggregation and data dropping rules to control ingestion and storage volume.

-Create a metric ruleset
+Create rules for a metric
 =================================

-Follow these steps to create a metric ruleset.
+Follow these steps to create rules for a metric

 #.
 From the landing page of Splunk Observability Cloud, go to :strong:`Settings > Metric pipeline management`.
 #.
-Select :guilabel:`Create new ruleset`
+Select :guilabel:`Create new rules`
 #.
-In the search bar, enter the name of the metric for which you want to create a ruleset.
+In the search bar, enter the name of the metric for which you want to create rules.
 #.
-Select :guilabel:`Next`.
+Select :guilabel:`OK`.
 #.
 Add aggregation rules:

     #.
-Select :guilabel:`Add aggregation rules`.
+Select :guilabel:`Add aggregation rule`.
     #.
-In the :strong:`Aggregate by` field, search for dimensions associated with your selected metric.
-The dimensions you select to aggregate by are retained in the aggregated metric.
-Other dimensions are dropped.
+(Optional) In the :strong:`Filter population` field, search for dimension key or value to narrow down the associated MTSs.
     #.
-In the :strong:`New aggregated metric name` field, rename your aggregated metric or select :guilabel:`Generate name` to use a metric name set by the system.
+In the :strong:`Aggregate by` field, search for dimensions you want to keep.
+The dimensions you keep are used in the new aggregated MTSs.
+All other dimensions are removed.
     #.
+In the :strong:`New aggregated metric name` field, select :guilabel:`Generate name` to use a metric name set by the system, or enter a custom name for your aggregated metric.
+    #.
 (Optional) If you want to diable your rule, switch :guilabel:`Rule status` to :strong:`Inactive`.
-By default, a new ggregation rule is active.
+By default, a new aggregation rule is active.
     #.
-(Optional) Select :guilabel:`Add new rule` and repeat steps 6b-6d to add another aggregation rule.
+(Optional) Select :guilabel:`Add new aggregation rule` and repeat steps 6b-6e to add another aggregation rule.
 #.
-(Optional) In the :strong:`Drop metrics data`, select :guilabel:`Enabled` to discard all metric time series (MTS) that matches your metric selection criteria in step 3.
-If you enable data dropping, only the new aggregated MTS are retained.
-By default, :strong:`Drop metrics data` is disabled.
+(Optional) In the :strong:`Drop unaggregated raw metrics data`, select :guilabel:`Drop data` to discard all metric time series (MTS) that matches your metric selection criteria in step 3.
+If you drop raw data, only the new aggregated MTSs are retained.
+By default, unaggregated data is kept.

     To learn more, see :ref:`drop-metrics-data`.
 #.
-Select :strong:`Next`.
+Select :guilabel:`Save`.
 #.
 Review the new MTS volume.
 #.
 Select :strong:`Confirm`.
-#.
-Review your ruleset configurations and impact.
-#.
-Select :guilabel:`Save`.